Stooa/Documentation/CONTRIBUTING.md

 If you find a security bug, that you would prefer to discuss in private, you can first mail us at [support@stooa.com](mailto:support@stooa.com).

-### 👁️ Before contributing!
-To contribute you should fork the project, make your changes locally and then creating a Pull Request.
-If you don't know this process, [check this quick tutorial](https://jarv.is/notes/how-to-pull-request-fork-github/).
-(Don't worry, everyone has been there at some point 😊 )

-If it is **the first time** you contribute to Stooa you will be asked to sign the [DCO License](https://github.com/Stooa/Stooa/blob/main/DCOLICENSE), which is basically that you ensure that code is yours, that you are aware of the license we are using, etc...

-To sign this you will only have to reply to your own PR to our lovely bot that you accept the License.
-Cool and lovely bots 🤖 .

 ### [Bug Fixing](CONTRIBUTING.md#bug-fixing)

 You can explore our [Github's issues][issues] to find bugs.
 They are classified and explained by the community or the core team.